zhangy923/zhangy923.github.io/_news/announcement_3.md

 related_posts: false
 ---

-The paper titled 'Dimension-Aware Active Annotation for Aesthetic Perception via Multi-Agent Human–AI Collaboration' has been accepted for publication in AAAI.
+The paper titled 'Dimension-Aware Active Annotation for Aesthetic Perception via Multi-Agent Human–AI Collaboration' has been accepted for publication in AAAI 2026.